 This impacts the sector in two ways:

 - Nonprofits resort to drastic fundraising efforts to catch up with the competition.
-They increase the number of fundraising events, the type and also make higher asks.
+They increase the number of fundraising events, and the type and also make higher asks.

 The above impacts, combined, are not exactly good news.
 An increase in fundraising efforts also means an increase in overhead costs.